-Sterilization for females
+1. Sterilization for females

 Sterilization is an effective protection method for women who decide not to have children.
-This is an irreversible contraceptive method and will not, in anyway, affect orgasms or cause hormonal imbalance in the body.
+This is an irreversible contraceptive method and will not, in any way, affect orgasms or cause hormonal imbalance in the body.

 The process is a surgical one where the fallopian tube that carries the eggs from the ovaries to the uterus is sealed.
 It stops the fusion of eggs with sperms so unwanted pregnancy cannot occur.

-Vasectomy for males
+2. Vasectomy for males

 Vasectomy is a way to go for male sterilization.
 A simple procedure where the vas deferens (sperm carrying tubes) are sealed so that sperm cannot enter the fluid ejected during ejaculation.
 The testicles keep producing sperms but it is simply absorbed by the body.
-Male body can ejaculate after vasectomy but ejaculation does not contain sperm so there is no pregnancy scare.
+The male body can ejaculate after vasectomy but ejaculation does not contain sperm so there is no pregnancy scare.

-Short term, reversible contraceptives
+Short-term, reversible contraceptives

 One shot of the injection can last up to 3 months.
 The purpose of this injection is to thicken the mucus cover around the cervix which makes it difficult for the sperm to get to the uterus.
 The injection, known as Depo-Provera, contains the hormone progesterone that stops ovulation.
 It is a highly effective contraceptive with a success rate of 99%.

 Much like the Contraceptive Injection that releases progesterone, this method of contraception is an implant that is placed in the upper arm.
-The contraceptive implant is a 4 inch flexible rod that is implanted in the upper arm and releases progesterone.
+The contraceptive implant is a 4-inch flexible rod that is implanted in the upper arm and releases progesterone.
 The effect is very much like the contraceptive injection.
 It stops the ovulation and thickens the mucus around the cervix.
 The difference between a contraceptive injection and an implant lies in the fact that an implant is more of a long term solution.
-While an injection’s validity slowly dissolves after three weeks, an implant is effective up to five years.
+While an injection’s validity slowly dissolves after three weeks, an implant is effective for up to five years.
 The success rate of an implant is 99% and only 1 out of 2000 might get pregnant.
 Fertility will return as soon as the implant is removed.
-It is a much better protection than condoms or I-pills. best contraceptive method for newly married couple
+It is much better protection than condoms or I-pills. best contraceptive method for a newly married couple

 Long-term protection and it lasts up to 12 years.
 Copper T is a small plastic and copper device that is placed in the uterus through the cervix and the procedure takes only a few minutes.
-It prevents the fusion of an egg with a sperm or an egg implanting in a uterus.
-This is a long-term, reversible contraceptive method and is totally hormone-free.
+It prevents the fusion of an egg with sperm or an egg implanting in a uterus.
+This is a long-term, reversible contraceptive method and is hormone-free.